 There’s more info about protein requirement in the post ‘How much protein do you need?‘

 Add healthy fats (nuts, avocados, olives, olive oil, coconut oil, butter) to your meals to replace the calories from starchy foods.

 Healthy fat makes the food taste better, and keeps you feeling satiated for much longer.
 And when you’re not hungry you’ll eat less and reduce your liver and abdominal fat.

-Fasting is the second effective way to turn on your fat switch.
+Fasting is the second effective way to turn on your fat-burning switch.

 The thought of voluntarily going without food may be difficult to contemplate, but it need not be as unpleasant as you might imagine.

 The easiest way to fast is to stop eating after 8pm at night, or some other time you designate.

 Then either skip breakfast the next day, or have it mid-morning.
 If you manage to hang on until lunch-time before eating, even better.

 Looking at the timing, you will have had nothing to eat between 8pm one evening and late breakfast at 10am the next day, which is no food for 14 hours.